‘DWTS’ Pro Lindsay Arnold Features Her 39-Week Baby Bump In Fun Halloween Costume

 Earlier this week, Lindsay showed off her fit, pregnant figure in a bedroom selfie.
 She wore leggings and a workout top while leaving her belly bare and her fans went wild over it.
 Many people pointed out that she still looked thin everywhere except her stomach, and they couldn’t believe the muscles that were still visible across her midsection.

-This Halloween set of selfies might be the last snaps that Dancing with the Stars fans get before her little girl is finally born.
-DWTS viewers will be anxiously waiting for updates on her delivery and cannot wait to finally “meet” the new babe.
+This Halloween set of selfies might be the last snaps that Lindsay shares before she gives birth.
+Fans will undoubtedly be awaiting updates on Lindsay’s delivery and cannot wait to finally “meet” the new babe.